SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure," Rainbow said.

 Fluttershy took Rainbow's plate to the sink and placed it atop hers.
-Returning to her chair, she sat down and looked over at Pinkie and Rarity, both were still eating but Pinkie was far closer to finishing.
+Returning to her chair, she sat down and looked over at Pinkie and Rarity, both were still eating, but Pinkie was far closer to finishing.

-Fluttershy looked at Rainbow, seeing her starring back.
+Fluttershy looked at Rainbow, seeing her staring back.
 Both ponies just stared at each other for a moment until Fluttershy broke eye contact, averting her gaze to look at Pinkie and Rarity.

 Pinkie had finished her food and was getting down from the table and taking her plate to the sink.
 Fluttershy looked at Rarity, who still had two pancakes left to eat.